-Legal (Two Skills) Illegal (Three Skills) Tuck flip, X-Out, Full Twist Tuck flip, X-Out, Double Full Twist Double Full-Twisting Layout Kick, Double Full-Full Twisting Layout Kick, Full-Twisting Layout Kick, Full-Twisting Layout, Kick Pike, Open, Double Full-Twist Pike, Split, Double Full-Twist Arabian Front, Full-Twist Full-Twisting Layout, Split, Full-Twist
+Illegal (Three Skills)

+Tuck flip, X-Out, Double Full Twist Kick, Double Full-Full Twisting Layout Kick, Full-Twisting Layout, Kick Pike, Split, Double Full-Twist Full-Twisting Layout, Split, Full-Twist

-NOTE: An Arabian Front followed by a 1 1⁄2 twist is considered to be a legal skill.
+NOTE: An Arabian Front followed by a 1 1/2 twist is considered to be a legal skill.

 - E. No stunt, pyramid, individual, or, prop may move over or under a toss, and a toss may not be thrown over, under, or through stunts, pyramids, individuals, or props. - F. Non-flipping tosses may not exceed 3 1⁄2 twists. - G. Top persons tossed to another set of bases must be caught in a cradle position by at least 3 stationary catchers.
 Catchers may not be involved in any other choreography and must have visual contact with top person when the toss is initiated and must maintain visual contact throughout the entire toss.
-The toss is allowed up to 0 flipping and 1 1⁄2 twisting rotations or 3⁄4 front flips with 0 twists.
+The toss is allowed up to 0 flipping and 11⁄2 twisting rotations or 3⁄4 front flips with 0 twists.
 The bases involved in the toss must be stationary while tossing. - H. Top persons in separate basket tosses may not come in contact with each other and must become free of all contact from bases, bracers and/or other top persons. - I. Only a single top person is allowed during a basket toss.